 Consensus Best Picture: Scarface, maybe?
 Ebert put The Right Stuff in his Great Movies list.

-Comments: I remember Terms being sad but history — or at least IMDB — has not judged it well.
+Comment: I remember Terms being sad but history — or at least IMDB — has not judged it well.
+I don’t know anyone who regards it as a classic.

 Academy Pick: Amadeus